In 2015, a collective of Indigenous women came together to solve the ongoing systemic, multi-generational trauma in their communities.

 With decades of experience working with thousands of women and girls, this group of Clan Mothers set out to build a village to create healing through collaboration and understanding.
 As an outcropping of that vision, an Indigenous-led solution – Clan Mothers Healing Village – came to life.

-This dynamic mother-daughter duo ran Grandmother Moon Lodge for almost 18 years.
-In that time, they helped thousands of women and girls deal with a wide array of issues related to the multi-generational trauma that they have faced.
+The dynamic mother-daughter duo, Elder Mae Louise and Jamie ran Grandmother Moon Lodge for almost 18 years.
+Elder Belinda Vandenbroeck was a constant educator and healer at the lodge through those 18 years.
+Since that time, they helped thousands of women and girls deal with a wide array of issues related to the multi-generational trauma that they have faced.

-As time went on, and as the issues that the Lodge faced became even more complex, the pair understood that they needed a larger facility designed to provide them with the ability to respond to the community’s growing needs.
+As time went on, and as the issues that the Lodge faced became even more complex, they understood that a larger facility was needed and designed to provide them with the ability to respond to the community’s growing needs.